Cabinet Business |30 September 2022

 More policy, legal memoranda considered

-President Wavel Ramkalawan chaired a scheduled meeting of the Cabinet yesterday, Wednesday July 14, at which a number of legal and policy memoranda were considered.
+President Wavel Ramkalawan chaired a scheduled meeting of the Cabinet on Wednesday September 28, 2022 at which a number of policy and legal memoranda were considered.

 Press release from the Office of the President